nutritionfactsorg/daily-dozen-localization/Documentation/Quickstart.md

 ## Overview <a id="overview-"></a><sup>[▴](#contents)</sup>

 [GitHub](https://en.wikipedia.org/wiki/GitHub) is used as a repository to coordinate language translations for the Android and Apple Daily Dozen applications.
-The language translation workflow, as described in this quickstart document,  _does not require any of particular knowledge of [git](https://en.wikipedia.org/wiki/Git) itself._
+The language translation workflow, as described in this quickstart document,  _does not require any particular knowledge of [git](https://en.wikipedia.org/wiki/Git) itself._

 The primary file format used for translation is a spreadsheet in the [TSV (Tab Separated Value)](https://en.wikipedia.org/wiki/Tab-separated_values) text format.
 TSV files can be imported and exported by any widely available spreadsheet program such as Apple Numbers, LibreOffice Calc and Microsoft Excel.